-Classroom celebrations are an important part of building a positive, inviting school culture.
-So as not to negatively impact instruction, however, celebrations should be either contained within the time allotted for recess or lunch or held on designated school-wide celebration days such as the day before vacation breaks.
-Teachers should plan celebrations as a grade level and include parents in the planning when practical.
+Classroom celebrations are an important part of building a positive, inviting school culture in the Lower School (K-7th grades).
+To avoid negatively impacting instruction, however, celebrations should be either contained within the time allotted for recess or lunch or held on designated school-wide celebration days, such as the day before vacation breaks.
+Teachers should plan celebrations by grade level and include parents in the planning when practical.

-Parents must obtain permission from the classroom teacher at least a week in advance before sending in treats for the class.
-All snacks and/or treats must be store bought, properly labeled due to allergies.
+Parents must obtain permission from the classroom teacher at least a week before sending treats for the class.
+Due to allergies, all snacks and/or treats must be store-bought and properly labeled.
 All treats will be left in the office and delivered to the classroom at the designated time.